What Is A Conservatorship?

-Conservatorships are required in the State of California when an adult is unable to handle theirmedical or financial matters or is otherwise unable take care of themselves.
-A conservator can be placed in charge of either conservatee’s daily care or medical needs (conservatorship of the person) or the care of the conservatee’s finances (conservatorship of the estate).
+Conservatorships are required in the state of California when an adult is unable to handle their medical or financial matters or is otherwise unable to take care of themselves.
+A conservator can be placed in charge of either the conservatee’s daily care or medical needs (conservatorship of the person) or the care of the conservatee’s finances (conservatorship of the estate).

-Conservators may or may not be permitted to be both the conservator of the person and conservator of the estate.
+Conservators may or may not be both the conservator of the person and conservator of the estate.
 The courts will decide this on a case-by-case basis.

-The Law Office of Carol A. Fauerbach represents those individuals who seek to be appointed conservator of a family member or other loved one.
-We also represent individuals who wish to contest a conservatorship or litigate issues regarding the administration of an existing conservatorship.
+The Law Office of Carol A. Fauerbach represents those individuals who seek appointment as a conservator of a family member or another loved one.